Leukemia vaccine prolongs remission in trial

 During the study, published in Science Translational Medicine on Wednesday, the vaccine was shown to more than double this average remission period for the majority of people involved in the trial.

-"More than 70% of patients had gone 4½ years without their leukemia coming back," said Dr. Jacalyn Rosenblatt, assistant professor at the Beth Israel Deaconess Medical Center at Harvard Medical School, who led the research.
+"More than 70% of patients had gone 4½ years without their leukemia coming back," said Dr. Jacalyn Rosenblatt, associate professor at the Beth Israel Deaconess Medical Center at Harvard Medical School, who led the research.
 "We need better therapies to cure this disease ... (and) were very excited by these preliminary results."

 The need for new therapies